LEDNA | EFEIA

 Focus on Proximity

-The biggest exposures happen where people spend their time in bedrooms, offices, and schools.
-Near-field environments matter most.
+The highest exposures happen where people spend their time: bedrooms, offices, schools.
+Near-field environments matter most because that's where biology and technology are in closest contact.

 03